-The Indian Olympic Association’s (IOA) has become the latest sports organisation in India, which is hit by a governance issue because its constitution is not in full compliance with the Govt Sports Development Code.
-The question is whether this governance issue could have avoided the court battle if there was a sports regulatory authority dealing with sports governance in India?
+The Indian Olympic Association (IOA) has become the latest sports organization in India, which is hit by a governance issue because its constitution is not in full compliance with the Govt Sports Development Code.
+The question is whether this governance issue could have avoided the court battle if there was a sports regulatory authority dealing with sports governance in India.

 IOC on Good Governance in Sport

-“All organisations belonging to the Olympic Movement to accept and comply with the Basic Universal Principles of Good Governance of the Olympic and Sports Movement (“PGG”).”
+“All organizations belonging to the Olympic Movement to accept and comply with the Basic Universal Principles of Good Governance of the Olympic and Sports Movement (“PGG”).”

-In 2013, the European Union’s Expert Group on Good Governance produced their own version of Principles of good governance in sport, which included this definition:
+In 2013, the European Union’s Expert Group on Good Governance produced its own version of the Principles of good governance in sports, which included this definition:

 “The framework and culture within which a sports body sets policy, delivers its strategic objectives, engages with stakeholders, monitors performance, evaluates and manages risk and reports to its constituents on its activities and progress including the delivery of effective, sustainable and proportionate sports policy and regulation.”

-Good governance principles should consist of following areas:
+Good governance principles should consist of the following areas: